smirnovartem/bowling_api/README.md

 ### Start the game
 `PUT` request to `/games/<game_id>` with request data `action=start`.

-Starts the existing game, meaning that no more players can be added and a ball can be thrown.
+Starts an existing game, meaning that no more players can be added and a ball can be thrown.

 Example:
 ```